Tom Brady Talks His Friendship With Donald Trump

 “I wouldn’t even tell you what those things would be,” Tom said.
 “There’s nothing for me to complain about.
 I don’t have any complaints.
 I’m a human being like every other person.
 I have family, and the same things that every family goes through.
 Life is good and it’s very precious.
 You have different things in life that keeps things in perspective of how precious life is, things that happen with your family and your friends.
 I’m very blessed to have support and love and to do what I love to do, and for that I’m very grateful.”

-Brady has been linked as a supporter of Donald Trump since September 2015 when a “Make America Great Again” hat was spotted in Brady’s locker At the time, according to The Mashup, Brady said it “would be great” if Trump were in the Oval Office.
+Brady has been linked as a supporter of Donald Trump since September of 2015 when a “Make America Great Again” hat was spotted in Brady’s locker.
+At the time, according to the Mashup, Brady said it “would be great” if Trump were in the Oval Office.

 According to NBC Sports, Tom Brady is the quarterback for the New England Patriots who will be playing in the Super Bowl LI.
-He is currently tied with Broncos and Bills defensive lineman Mike Lodish for the most Super Bowls played, but will have the record to himself soon.
+Currently, he is tied with Mike Lodish for the most Super Bowls played but will have the record to himself soon.
 Brady is also tied with former 49ers quarterback Joe Montana for winning the Super Bowl Most Valuable Player award three times.

 What do you think about Tom Brady’s friendship with President Donald Trump?
 Leave your comments below.

-[Featured Image by Jim Rogash/ Getty Images]
+[Featured Image by Jim Rogash/Getty Images]